-Hedda Gabler is not the only play in which Ibsen practiced feminism.
-In many of his plays, directly or indirectly he has represented this theme, however, Hedda Gabler has gained fame just because of its major character Hedda, who suffers because of her ambitions in a male dominated society.
+Hedda Gabler is not the only play in which Ibsen practised feminism.
+In many of his plays, directly or indirectly he has represented this theme, however, Hedda Gabler has gained fame just because of its major character Hedda, who suffers because of her ambitions in a male-dominated society.
 She cannot make her future secure with her husband, henceforth, she has no other option except to leave the world.
 Resultantly, she commits suicide.

-Ibsen was of the view that there was a time when women were not allowed to take part in any of household activity except from marriage and motherhood.
-Hedda Gabler cannot accept this fact and kills herself and for this purpose she uses General Gabler’s pistol which symbolically represents weapons of men.
-As a result, somehow we can say that the play Hedda Gabler is a feminist play as it talks about rights of women in a society.
+Ibsen was of the view that there was a time when women were not allowed to take part in any household activity except marriage and motherhood.
+Hedda Gabler cannot accept this fact and kills herself and for this purpose, she uses General Gabler’s pistol which symbolically represents the weapons of men.
+As a result, somehow we can say that the play Hedda Gabler is a feminist play as it talks about the rights of women in society.

 Problems of Hedda Gabler:

 It is very much necessary to discuss some of the important psychological problems that Hedda faces during the course of her married life.
 Justifying Hedda mere victim of circumstances would never be poetic justice because it is crystal clear from the script of drama that she herself brings her downfall.
 Nonetheless, it is required to be criticized whether she was being deprived of women’s rights or not through which it can be proved that Hedda Gabler is a feminist play.